-In Figure 11, the upper left subfigure plots the achievable throughput for the CDN (μ_A) and IP transit (μ_B) services from 2007 to 2014 and the lower left subfigure plots the maximum demand α_a , α_b and α_c for the same time period.
-The upper right subfigure plots the price dynamics of both IP transit and CDN services and the lower right subfigure plots the percentage of price change for both services.
+In Fig. 13, the upper-left subfigure plots the achievable throughput for the CDN ( $\mu_A$ ) and IP transit ( $\mu_B$ ) services from 2007 to 2014, and the lower-left subfigure plots the maximum demand $\alpha_a$ , $\alpha_b$ , and $\alpha_c$ for the same time period.
+The upper-right subfigure plots the price dynamics of both IP transit and CDN services, and the lower-right subfigure plots the percentage of price change for both services.
 We observe that average price drop from 2007 to 2011 is approximately 20%, which coincides with the price drop surveyed in the Global Internet Geography [4] report.
-Also, the price of IP transit is below \$2 per Mbps-month, very close to the mean of IP transit prices, where the lowest price fell to \$1 per Mbps-month.
+Also, the price of IP transit is below \$2 per Mb/s-month, very close to the mean of IP transit prices, where the lowest price fell to \$1 per Mb/s-month.

-Compared to the video delivery pricing [11], our price projection shows that the CDN price drops around 8% annually from 2007 to 2011, and reaches \$5.67 per Mbps-month, or \$2.18 per terabit.
-This price is lower than the \$7.5 per terabit price for APs with volume of 5PB data and the price drop is slower than the observed 20% price drop in the CDN industry [11].
-The difference could come for two reasons: 1) since CDN service charges based on traffic volume, we cannot assume that the APs would always use the capacity 24/7, and therefore, the CDN providers should charge some premium on top of the basic per Mbps per month charge, 2) in contrast to our competitive model for CDN service, the industry might be less competitive and could charge a much higher price; therefore, when the industry becomes more competitive, we expect to see much sharper price drops.
+Compared to the video delivery pricing [11], our price projection shows that the CDN price drops around 8% annually from 2007 to 2011, and reaches \$5.67 per Mb/s-month, or \$2.18 per terabit.
+This price is lower than the \$7.50 per terabit price for APs with volume of 5PB data, and the price drop is slower than the observed 20% price drop in the CDN industry [11].
+The difference could come for two reasons: 1) since CDN service charges based on traffic volume, we cannot assume that the APs would always use the capacity 24/7, and therefore the CDN providers should charge some premium on top of the basic per-Mb/s-per-month charge; 2) in contrast to our competitive model for CDN service, the industry might be less competitive and could charge a much higher price; therefore, when the industry becomes more competitive, we expect to see much sharper price drops.